Central West (New South Wales): Terrain

 The Central West's east is higher, wetter and hillier and supports orchards, vineyards, vegetable-growing and pastoralism.
 The west is flatter and drier and supports grain crops and pastoralism.

 Transport

 The Central West region is traversed by the Great Western Highway, the Mid-Western Highway, the Mitchell Highway, the Newell Highway and the Castlereagh Highway.

-Orange Airport is the region’s main airport which provides direct flights to Sydney, Melbourne and Brisbane.
+Orange Airport is the region's main airport which provides direct flights to Sydney, Melbourne and Brisbane.

+The Central West is serviced by Blue Mountains Line trains to Bathurst and NSW TrainLink services to Broken Hill via the Outback Xplorer and Dubbo via the Central West Express.

 Media

 The Central West has several radio stations, including ABC Central West, 2BS 95.1FM, B-Rock FM, Life Radio AM 1629khz, 97.9 2LVR (a community radio station), 105.1 2GZFM, 105.9 Star FM, Radio 2LT, 107.9 Move FM, 95.5 ROK FM, 107.5 Community Radio, 103.5 Rhema FM and 1089AM — a commercial station that gets most of its programming from 2SM in Sydney.
 Other electronic media are represented by the Australian Broadcasting Corporation with both television and radio broadcasting; and by television stations Prime7, Nine, and Southern Cross 10.

 Two major newspapers are published in the region, the Central Western Daily newspaper is published in Orange and the Western Advocate in Bathurst.
 Numerous other local papers serve the remaining large towns.